Darien2805/Bricks_Game/README.md

 ![Image 3](Readme_Images/Game.PNG)

 **Step 4.** Once the brick hits the ball, it is Game Over!
 The game over screen will be displayed with your score.
-User will be given the option to either Quit or Restart.
+Users will be given the option to either Quit or Restart.
 * By pressing the Restart button, the game will be loaded immediately.
 * By pressing the Quit button, you will be brought to the menu screen